krahets/hello-algo/en/docs/chapter_sorting/bucket_sort.md

 # Bucket Sort

 The sorting algorithms discussed earlier are all comparison-based sorting algorithms, which sort by comparing the relative order of elements.
-The time complexity of such algorithms cannot beat $O(n \log n)$.
+The worst-case time complexity of such algorithms has a lower bound of $\Omega(n \log n)$.
 Next, we will explore several non-comparison sorting algorithms, whose time complexity can be linear.

 <u>Bucket sort</u> is a typical application of the divide-and-conquer strategy.
 It works by creating a sequence of ordered buckets, each corresponding to a data range, and distributing the data evenly among them.
 The elements within each bucket are then sorted separately.
 Finally, all buckets are merged in order.